 If you have standing water, don’t worry!
 There are solutions you can implement to solve the problem.
-The experts at Granite Foundation Repair Inc. have provided the following tips to do just that:
+Here are some tips to do just that:

 French drains are one of the best drainage solutions out there when it comes to standing water.
 A ditch is dug around your home and a perforated pipe is placed in it and then covered with gravel.
 Water is redirected away from your home, thanks to this drain placement.

-So how exactly do you remove standing water that’s already around your house?
+So how exactly do you remove standing water?
 That’s where sump pumps come in!
-This is a device that soaks up water and deposits it away from your home.
+A sump pump is a device that soaks up water and deposits it away from your home.

 They also act as a preventative measure against future build-ups of standing water as well.
-Once they’re installed, they remain in place so that they activate when sensing that the water level is too high.
+Once a sump pump is installed, they remain in place so that they activate when sensing that the water level is too high.
 Once the sensor is set off, the pump will turn on and remove the excess water.

 A vapor barrier prevents water from entering your home externally.
 Also known as “waterproofing,” vapor barriers are installed on the inside and outside of your home.
 It’s a great resource against flooding.